 Elevation: 6,852 ft

 This peak is not in the book.
 The name Hangman Peak is in use locally.
-Margo Mandella and Livingston Douglas have provided two takes on this peak.
+Margo Mandella provides beta on the southwest ridge route.
+Livingston Douglas offers details on three other routes on this peak.
 Updated December 2019

 Hangman Peak by Margo Mandella